+121 Water samples for phytoplankton biomass and POM analysis were collected using a Carousel sampler 122 equipped with 24 Niskin bottles (12 L) at 21 stations (Table 1, black circled stations in Fig. 1A).

+For the total phytoplankton biomass analysis, the water samples were collected according to the fluorescence signal, to collect samples from the maximum chlorophyll layer.
+500 ml of seawater were filtered under low light through Whatman GFF filters (25 mm, nominal pore diameter 0.7 μ m), quickly stored at -80 °C until analysis.

-Niskin bottles.
-Samples were collected at 4 fixed depths (surface, 50, 100 and 200 m) and 1 variable depth
+For the POM analysis, water samples were collected at 4 fixed depths (surface, 50, 100 and 200 m) and 1 variable depth depending on the maximum of the signal for fluorescence.
+From 0.5 to 1 L of sampled seawater was filtered through Whatman GFF filters and immediately frozen until analysis in the laboratory.

-122 2.2 Analytical procedures 123 The filters for the spectrofluorometric analyses of the chlorophyll-a and phaeopigments were stored at -124 80°C and analyzed with a Varian Eclipse spectrofluorometer, following Holm Hansen et al. (1965).
-The 125 instrument was checked daily with a chlorophyll-a standard solution (from Anacystis nidulans by Sigma).
-126 The specific standard deviation of the replicates was on average 4%.
-127 Particulate organic carbon (POC) and particulate nitrogen (PN) were analyzed following Hedges and Stern 128 (1984), after acidification with HCl fumes in order to remove inorganic carbon.
-Cyclohexanone 2-4-129 dinitrophenyl hydrazone was used to calibrate a Carlo Erba Mod.
+131 2.2 Analytical procedures

+The amount of phytoplankton biomass was estimated from spectrofluorometric analysis on acetoneextracted chlorophyll-a and phaeopigments, following Holm Hansen et al. (1965).
+The extract was read before and after acidification by using a Varian Eclipse spectrofluorometer, which was checked daily with a chlorophyll-a standard solution (from Anacystis nidulans by Sigma).
+The specific standard deviation of the replicates was based on an average of 4%.

+Particulate organic carbon (POC) and particulate organic nitrogen (PON) were analyzed following Hedges and Stern (1984), after acidification with HCl fumes, in order to remove inorganic carbon.
+Cyclohexanone 2-4-dinitrophenyl hydrazone was used to calibrate a Carlo Erba Mod.
 1110 CHN Elemental Analyser.
-The 130 specific standard deviations due to the analytical procedures and sample handling were 7.4% and 7.8% for 131 POC and PN, respectively.
-132 Particulate proteins, particulate carbohydrates and particulate lipids were analyzed following Hartree 133 (1972), Dubois et al. (1956), Bligh and Dyer (1959) and Marsh and Weinstein (1966).
-Albumin, glucose and 134 tripalmitine solutions were used to calibrate a Jasco V530 spectrophotometer.
-The specific standard 135 deviations were 8.3%, 15.5% and 21.6% for the proteins, carbohydrates and lipids, respectively.
-136 Besides the quantitative information given by the single concentration of the different elements and 137 biochemical types, the POC/PN ratio (Huston and Deming, 2002) and the particulate protein/carbohydrate ratio (Misic and Fabiano, 1996) gave clues to the qualitative value of the POM for the consumer.
-The lower 138 139 the POC/PN and the higher the protein/carbohydrate ratio, the higher the trophic value of the POM.
-The concentrations of proteins, carbohydrates and lipids were used to calculate the caloric value of the 140
+The specific standard deviations due to the analytical procedures and sample handling were 7.4% and 7.8% for POC and PON, respectively.

+Particulate proteins, carbohydrates and lipids were analyzed following Hartree (1972), Dubois et al. (1956), Bligh and Dyer (1959) and Marsh and Weinstein (1966).
+Albumin, glucose and tripalmitine solutions were used to calibrate a Jasco V530 spectrophotometer.
+The specific standard deviations were 8.3%, 15.5% and 21.6% for the proteins, carbohydrates and lipids, respectively.

+Besides the quantitative information given by the single concentration of the different elements and biochemical types, the POC/PON ratio (Huston and Deming, 2002) and the particulate protein/carbohydrate ratio (Misic and Fabiano, 1996) gave clues to the qualitative value of the POM for the consumer.
+The lowest the POC/PON, and the highest the protein/carbohydrate ratio, the highest the value of the POM as trophic resource.

-POM (Kcal g POM-1) following the Winberg (1971) equation (Kcal g POM-1 = 0.055 protein% +0.041 carbohydrate% + 0.095 lipid%).
+The concentrations of proteins, carbohydrates and lipids were used to calculate the caloric value of the POM (Kcal g POM-1) following the Winberg (1971) equation (Kcal g POM-1 = 0.055 protein% +0.041 carbohydrate% + 0.095 lipid%).